aidanastridge/Survey-Research/README.md

 ### Research Question

-"Are there differences among groups in time spent on internet and types of internet activities?"
+"Are there differences among groups in time spent on the internet and types of internet activities?"

 ### Summary